solliancenet/microsoft-mysql-developer-guide/artifacts/03-01-CloudDeploy-ACI/README.md

           - db
     ```

-2. In a PowerShell window, run the following command:
+2. In a PowerShell window, run the following command, be sure to replace the `SUFFIX` and other variable values:

     ```powershell
     $acrName = "mysqldevSUFFIX";